-The printed position is the MySQL binlog byte position from the moment when MySQL Enterprise Backup finished copying your data files.
+The printed position is the MySQL binary log byte position from the moment when MySQL Enterprise Backup finished copying your data files.

-• Use the mysqlbinlog to dump all the SQL activity that happened after the binlog position of the backup.
+• Use the mysqlbinlog to dump all the SQL activity that happened after the binary log position of the backup.
 Direct the output of the mysqlbinlog command to an output file, instead of piping it directly to mysql.
-This output file contains timestamps for all SQL statements in the binlog.
+This output file contains timestamps for all SQL statements in the binary log.